Last updated on September 8th, 2021 at 07:46 pm

 Besides, they’re usually delightful to visit; a bit of nature in a concrete jungle can never hurt.

 Here are the three primary and most beautiful greenhouses you can find in Paris:

 - Jardin des Serres d’Auteuil

 - Serres du Sénat in the Jardin du Luxembourg

-Paris isn’t exactly famous for castles, unlike La Loire, however, you can still find some unique and fancy castle to explore to avoid the rain.
+Paris isn’t exactly famous for castles, unlike La Loire; however, you can still find some unique and fancy castles to explore to avoid the rain.

 - Chateau De Versailles -> I probably don’t need to introduce this castle as it is perhaps one of the most if not the most famous castle in France!